Solar cell research: Luminescent solar concentrator

 Luminescent solar concentrators convert sunlight or other sources of light into preferred frequencies; they concentrate the output for conversion into desirable forms of power, such as electricity.
 They rely on luminescence, typically fluorescence, in media such as liquids, glasses, or plastics treated with a suitable coating or dopant.
 The structures are configured to direct the output from a large input area onto a small converter, where the concentrated energy generates photoelectricity.
 The objective is to collect light over a large area at low cost; luminescent concentrator panels can be made cheaply from materials such as glasses or plastics, while photovoltaic cells are high-precision, high-technology devices, and accordingly expensive to construct in large sizes.

 Research is in progress at universities such as Radboud University Nijmegen and Delft University of Technology.
 For example, at Massachusetts Institute of Technology researchers have developed approaches for conversion of windows into sunlight concentrators for generation of electricity.
 They paint a mixture of dyes onto a pane of glass or plastic.
 The dyes absorb sunlight and re-emit it as fluorescence within the glass, where it is confined by internal reflection, emerging at the edges of the glass, where it encounters solar cells optimized for conversion of such concentrated sunlight.
 The concentration factor is about 40, and the optical design yields a solar concentrator that unlike lens-based concentrators, need not be directed accurately at the sun, and can produce output even from diffuse light.
 Covalent Solar is working on commercialization of the process.

 Metamaterials

 Metamaterials are heterogeneous materials employing the juxtaposition of many microscopic elements, giving rise to properties not seen in ordinary solids.
 Using these, it may become possible to fashion solar cells that are excellent absorbers over a narrow range of wavelengths.
 High absorption in the microwave regime has been demonstrated, but not yet in the 300-1100-nm wavelength regime.

 Photovoltaic thermal hybrid

 Some systems combine photovoltaic with thermal solar, with the advantage that the thermal solar part carries heat away and cools the photovoltaic cells.
 Keeping temperature down lowers the resistance and improves the cell efficiency.

 Penta-based photovoltaics

-Pentacene-based photovoltaics are claimed to improve the energy-efficiency ratio to up to 95%, effectively doubling the efficience of today's most efficient techniques.
+Pentacene-based photovoltaics are claimed to improve the energy-efficiency ratio to up to 95%, effectively doubling the efficiency of today's most efficient techniques.